The Cosmological Constant and Dark Energy

 2. What Einstein did to obtain a STATIC cosmological model (which was the only cosmological model he obtained in 1917) was to introduce a new factor constant in the Einstein field equations, the cosmological constant as a hypothetical new fundamental constant.
 For the original version and cosmological constant version of the Einstein field equations, see the figure below (local link / general link: general_relativity_field_equations.html).

-As Einstein used it, cosmological constant is NOT a form of energy at all in a strict general relativity sense.
+As Einstein used it, the cosmological constant is NOT a form of energy at all in a strict general relativity sense.
 It is a quantity that affects the geometry of spacetime.

 However, the geometry of spacetime does encode energy in a non-local way: i.e., in a way that does NOT allow you to say there is so much energy here or there.
 For a further discussion of this intriguing point, see Non-Local Encoding of Energy in General Relativity in Cosmology file: cosmological_redshift.html.